quintusdias/geoserver/doc/en/user/source/rest/examples/python.rst

 to the example above of adding a single shapefile.

 Consider a directory on the server ``/data/shapefiles`` that contains multiple shapefiles.
-The following adds a new store for the directory.
+The following adds a new store for the directory:

 .. code-block:: console